-Included in the terminated vested participants are 2 deceased participants whose spouses will receive a qualified pre-retirement survivor annuity.
+Included in the terminated vested participants is 1 deceased participant whose spouse will receive a qualified pre-retirement survivor annuity.

 This census data does not include 4 non-participating spouses who are eligible for a benefit under a Qualified Domestic Relations Order (QDRO).
 However, the entire monthly pension benefits (for the participants and QDRO spouses) are included.